Reap_and_Sow

 Are there any particular examples of projects or initiatives that are taking this joined-up and cultural approach to driving change around food?

 Festivals and meat: Northside festival in Denmark & Shambala festival in the UK.
 Radical meat reduction policy and strong sustainability reporting.
 Fear of economic cost.
-Strong public communications needed.
+Strong public communications are needed.
 Proper sustainability reporting is an investment.
-You have be willing to grow and change depending on the reports, but consumers now are so loyal to these brands.
+You have to be willing to grow and change depending on the reports, but consumers now are so loyal to these brands.

-Gastromotiva : Brazilian project from David hertz – takes young people from challenging economic background, teaches cooking skills and careers in hospitality.
+Gastromotiva : Brazilian project from David hertz – takes young people from challenging economic backgrounds, and teaches cooking skills and careers in hospitality.
 Lifts youth out of poverty through food – started in 2006, over 100,00 people supported, over 100,000 tonnes of food waste used to date.
 Food education at scale will be essential.

 It’s all about the story.